chilldev-build/Adding_SSH_Key/README.md

 $ ssh-add ~/.ssh/id_rsa

---Update
+#### Update

 I ran these two commands in my Digital Crafts directory and then attempted to push a repo and it did not ask for the passphrase.
 Then I restarted my computer to see if the agent saves the setting and it appears to reset in this case.

+After adding the key to the agent again at the root level I tested to see if restarting the terminal has any affect on the SSH Agent.
+This is that test.

-# Adding SSH Key to Github
+## Adding SSH Key to Github

 https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account